To some, air conditioners are an absolute necessity today, yet very few people know how to fix overcharged AC.

 Prevention of Overcharged AC

-The primary way to not overcharge the AC is to allow a professional mechanic to do the recharging in the first place.
+The primary way to not overcharge the AC is to allow a professional mechanic to recharge in the first place.

 However, if that option is not available, there are some things to consider before recharging the AC.